whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

   </summary>

 My bamboo shakuhachi are not really traditional.
+That are rarely made from Madake (which I don't have a good source for), and most often from bamboo in the *phylostachys* family, which includes black bamboo.
 They have a natural bore, with no manipulation of it’s shape.
-I tend to use black bamboo or some others from the phyllostachys family (not the traditional Madake root end bamboo).
 So if you are a strict traditionalist, these probably aren’t for you.
 Without the modifications to the bore, it may or may not provide the entire range of notes that traditional shakuhachi players expect to find.
 I can promise that it will play the pentatonic minor scale with good accuracy through the first two octaves and a good player can likely get many of the "in-between" notes that are possible on typical shakuhachi.
 So if you want a lovely, well-tuned shakuhachi that you can use for personal meditation, then you’ll probably love them.
 But if you are looking to play traditional honkyoku, these may or may not take you where you want to go.
 </details>

 <details-preamble></details-preamble>